 - Experience – please see information below

 When shortlisting for interview, we will consider the following aspects of your qualifications:

 - GCSE grades (or equivalents) and relevance of subjects

 - A Level grades (or equivalents) and relevance of subjects

 - Additional relevant qualifications

 You must be able to evidence successful completion of your GCSE qualifications by July 31st 2016 for September 2016 entry.
 We are unable to consider applications with a pending GCSE qualification if the final result cannot be evidenced by July 31st.
-Please click here for our accepted English equivalents, Mathematics equivalents and Science equivalent qualifications.
+Please see our list of accepted equivalents.

-As a general rule, 10 days or more in a relevant setting would be a good starting point for you to gain an interview for the Primary PGCE.
+We encourage you to gain some experience in schools as this is a good starting point for you to gain an interview for the Primary PGCE.